lopenguin/principles-of-autonomy-project/README.md

 - `pddl/activity_planning.py` runs an activity planner over a sample problem.
 - `final_project.py` opens the simulation, runs the activity planner, RRT and Trajectory optimization
 - `helpers.py` contains useful functions using `py.bullet` and the underlying functions for RRT in joint space
+- `robot_rrt.py` contains a RRT-focused version we used for testing.
+Do not evaluate based on this.
+- `test_environment.py` and `test.py` also contain simplified versions for testing.

 ## Activity Planning